 Pulitzer Prize-Winning Journalists Bob Woodward and Carl Bernstein are the 2019 Boe Forum Speakers

-SIOUX FALLS, SOUTH DAKOTA – Augustana University and the Center for Western Studies today announced Bob Woodward and Carl Bernstein as keynote speakers for the 23rd Boe Forum on Public Affairs to be held Tuesday, March 19, 2019.
+SIOUX FALLS, SOUTH DAKOTA – Augustana University and the Center for Western Studies today announced Bob Woodward and Carl Bernstein as keynote speakers for the 23rd Boe Forum on Public Affairs to be held at 7:30 p.m.
+Tuesday, March 19, in the Elmen Center.

 “Together and separately in their professional lives, Woodward and Bernstein have subjected every administration since the 1970s to rigorous analysis for the benefit of the American people,” said Dr. Harry Thompson, executive director of the Center for Western Studies at Augustana University.
 Thompson added that all presidential and political administrations experience an oppositional relationship with the press.
 “This tension is an indication of a healthy democracy and the community-university Board of Directors for the Center for Western Studies acknowledges this and have chosen to invite iconic and non-partisan investigative journalists Woodward and Bernstein.”